oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-03.md

 ## What are Transaction Tokens?
 Txn-Tokens are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or a workload and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call as it passes through multiple workloads.

-When necessary, a Txn-Token may include embedded tokens, as described in {{JWTEmbeddedTokens}}.
-This is called a Nested Txn-Token.
-This nesting enables workloads in a call chain to assert their invocation during the call chain to downstream workloads.

 ## Creating Txn-Tokens

-### Leaf Txn-Tokens
+### Initial Creation
 Txn-Tokens are typically created when a workload is invoked using an endpoint that is externally visible, and is authorized using a separate mechanism, such as an OAuth {{RFC6749}} access token or an OpenID Connect {{OpenIdConnect}} ID token.
 We call this token a "Leaf Txn-Token".
 This workload then performs an OAuth 2.0 Token Exchange {{RFC8693}} to obtain a Txn-Token.
 To do this, it invokes a special Token Service (the Txn-Token Service) and provides context that is sufficient for it to generate a Txn-Token.
 This context MAY include:

 * The external authorization token (e.g., the OAuth access token)
-* A previously created Txn-Token (leaf or nested)
 * Parameters that are required to be bound for the duration of this call
 * Additional context, such as the incoming IP address, User Agent information, or other context that can help the Txn-Token Service to issue the Txn-Token

 The Txn-Token Service responds to a successful invocation by generating a Txn-Token.
 The calling workload then uses the Txn-Token to authorize its calls to subsequent workloads.
 Subsequent workloads may obtain Txn-Tokens of their own.

-### Nested Txn-Tokens
-A Nested Txn-Token is a means for a workloads to record their processing of a Txn-Token and for downstream workloads to verify that a certain upstream workload has been invoked in the call chain.

-A workload within the call chain of such an external call MAY generate a new Nested Txn-Token.
-To generate the Nested Txn-Token, it creates a self-signed JWT Embedded Token {{JWTEmbeddedTokens}} that includes the received Txn-Token by value.
-Subsequent workloads can therefore know that the signing workload was in the path of the call chain.

 ### Replacement Txn-Tokens
 A service within a call chain may choose to replace the Txn-Token.
-This can typically happen due to the following reasons:

-* The current Txn-Token has become bloated (due to lots of nesting)
-* The service wants to add to the context of the current Txn-Token
+This can typically happen if the service wants to add to the context of the current Txn-Token
-* The service wants to remove some intermediate signers' information to avoid leaking information about internal systems

 To get a replacement Txn-Token, a service will request a new Txn-Token from the Txn-Token Service and provide the current Txn-Token and other parameters in the request.
 The Txn-Token service must exercise caution in what kinds of replacement requests it supports so as to not negate the entire value of Txn-Tokens.